Create a WordPress blog.

 Make sure to Activate the plugin after installing it.

-You can always manage your existing plugins by going to the Plugins tab:
+You can always manage your existing plugins by going to the Plugins tab of the WordPress dashboard:

 Managing WordPress plugins in the WP-admin area